Rowan University students hold vigil following recent suicides on campus

 The students not only remembered their classmates, but some shared their darkest moments when thoughts of suicide consumed their minds.

-"I've been there...by there I mean on the top of the parking garage," said one student.
+"I've been there and by there I mean on the top of the parking garage," one student told the crowd.

-That parking garage is where one student took his own life and another fell just yesterday.
+The parking garage is where one student took his own life and another fell on Thursday.
 That student survived.

-"There is a national crisis going on and we see this.
-We see this in middle schools, the high school and the college years," said school spokesman Joe Cardona.
+"There is a national crisis going on.
+We see this.
+We see this in middle schools, the high school and all the way through college," said Rowan spokesman Joe Cardona.

 Rowan officials are now feeling the heat.
 Students are calling for better services for mental health.

-"They definitely need to step up.
-It's not about bringing them down, it's about saying something is going on we need to step up, you need to step up," said Noah Austin.
+"It's not about scrutinizing them and bringing them down.
+It's about asking them to say, 'hey, there's something going on.
+We need to step up,'" said student Noah Austin.

 Cardona acknowledges a backlog in available counselors in years past, but he says the school has restructured its counselors.
 Students in crisis are no longer waiting and the campus currently has 15 counselors for its roughly 15,000 students.
-Three more are being hired, he said.
+Three more are being hired next semester, he said.

 Rowan University students hold vigil following recent suicides on campus